 Let us remark that, of course, the definition of the graph $H$ relies on the (unknown to the algorithm) solution $W$, though the tree $H_0$ can be fixed and used by the algorithm.
 At the end we will argue that having fixed $H_0$, we may enumerate a family of $k^{\Oh(\sqrt{k})}$ candidates for nooses in a sphere-cut decomposition of $H$.
 Roughly, for each such noose $\gamma$ we consider the bi-partition of terminals according to the regions of the plane minus $\gamma$ in which they lie, and we put all terminal subsets constructed in this manner into a family $\Bb$, which is of size $k^{\Oh(\sqrt{k})}$.
-Then restricting the dynamic programming algorithm to $\Bb$ in the sense of Lemma~\ref{inflem:dp} gives us the required time complexity.
+Then restricting the dynamic programming algorithm to $\Bb$ as in Lemma~\ref{inflem:dp} gives us the required time complexity.

-Therefore, the goal is to simplify the structure of $H$ so that it admits a sphere-cut decomposition of width $\Oh(\sqrt{k})$.
+\paragraph*{Concept 2: Contracting subpaths of $W$.} Hence, the goal is to simplify the structure of $H$ so that it admits a sphere-cut decomposition of width $\Oh(\sqrt{k})$.
 Consider any pair of terminals $t_1,t_2$ visited consecutively on $W$, and let $P$ be the subpath of $W$ from $t_1$ to $t_2$.
 Consider contracting all internal vertices on $P$ into a single vertex, thus turning $P$ into a path $P'$ on $2$ edges and $3$ vertices.
 Let $H'$ be the graph obtained from $H$ by contracting each path between two consecutive terminals on $W$ in the manner described above.
 Observe that thus, $H'$ has less than $3k$ vertices of degree at least $3$: there are at most $2k$ vertices on the contracted $W$ in total, and there can be at most $k-2$ vertices of degree at least $3$ on $H_0$ that do not lie on $W$.
-If we now take $H'$ and contract every maximal path with internal vertices of degree $2$ into a single edge, we turn $H'$ into a planar graph $H''$ on at most $3k$ vertices.
-Then $H''$ has a sphere-cut decomposition of width at most $\alpha\sqrt{3k}$, say $(\tree,\eta,\gamma(\cdot))$.
+Then $H'$ has a sphere-cut decomposition of width $\leq \alpha\sqrt{3k}$, say $(\tree,\eta,\gamma(\cdot))$.